pankaj-chand/Globally_Sclerotic_Glomeruli/README.md

 ## Instructions for Reproducibility

+If Github did not uload one of the files correctly, I can re-upload that file but I am not responsible for any issues regarding Github not uploading correctly since I did not choose Github.

 ### 1. Preprocess the dataset

 I have already put the public.zip file on my Google Drive and so you simply need to upload the notebook from 1_Preprocess_Data folder to your Google Collab account and run the cells one by one, with either CPU runtime or GPU runtime.